 When assessing maintenance applications under Section 5 of the Maintenance of Parents Act (MPA), the Tribunal evaluates various factors to ensure a fair decision.

-If a parent is found to have abandoned, abused, or neglected the child, the Tribunal may dismiss the application or reduce the maintenance amount.
-The burden of proof lies with the child to demonstrate such records.
+If the parent abused, neglected, or abandoned the child, the Tribunal may dismiss or reduce the maintenance order.
+The burden of proof lies with the child to show this history.

 Possible Outcomes Of A Tribunal Hearing